santoshtechwiz/codeguru.github.io/_drafts/charp9-record-tutorial.md

 ## Compare Record and Class

-As per the microsoft
+> In C#9 A record is a type of class that is intended to work with immutable (read-only) data.The non-destructive mutation is its most useful feature:

-> A record is a type of class that is intended to work with immutable (read-only) data.The non-destructive mutation is its most useful feature:
+## Syntax for creating record
 ```csharp
 public record RPerson(string FirstName,string LastName);
 ```